-- 1. First, student communicates specific difficulty directly to teacher. - 2.
-Teacher meets with student to create action plan. - 3.
-If difficulty persists, parents and/or guardians contact teacher or vice versa. - 4.
-Teacher, parents and/or guardians, and possibly student meet to discuss and address issue. - 5.
-If difficulty persists, parents and/or guardians and/or teacher may contact the Assistant Head of School or a Dean. - 6.
-Assistant Head of School or Dean facilitates conference with parents and/or guardians and teacher.
+- 1. First, students communicate specific difficulty directly to the teacher. - 2.
+Teachers meet with students to create action plans. - 3.
+If difficulty persists, parents and/or guardians contact the teacher or vice versa. - 4.
+Teachers, parents and/or guardians, and possibly students meet to discuss and address issues. - 5.
+If difficulty persists, parents and/or guardians and/or teachers may contact the Assistant Head of School or a Dean. - 6.
+Assistant Head of School or Dean facilitates conference with parents and/or guardians and teachers.

-Note: We ask that students and parents and/or guardians not enter faculty or administrative offices, which includes the teacher's classroom without invitation.
+Note: We ask that students and parents and/or guardians not enter faculty or administrative offices, which include the teacher's classroom without invitation.
 This is a private workspace which contains confidential school records.
 Stopping by the faculty workroom or classroom before or after school is not a good time to meet with teachers.